mattjohnsonpint/SqlServerTimeZoneSupport/README.md

 [A list of supported time zones can be found here.][12]

-**Note:** This is an official personal project, and is not developed or supported by Microsoft.
+**Note:** This is an un-official, personal project.
+It is not developed or supported by Microsoft.

 ### Installation